 Since 2013, Girls Rock!
 Des Moines has been empowering girls and gender expansive folx through music, education and collaboration.

 The first Rock ’n’ Roll Camp for Girls was founded in 2001 by a Portland State University student as a summer day camp.
 In 2003, the organization moved into its own space in Northeast Portland and, in an effort to further fulfill the mission of the organization, launched the Girls Rock Institute, an after-school program that provides more opportunities for girls to get involved throughout the year.
 Currently, there are over 100 camps around the world.

 Founded in 2013, GR!DSM modeled its Summer Day Camp after the original Rock ‘n’ Roll Camp for Girls.
 In its first year of programming, GR!DSM held one session and served 23 girls.
 In it’s second year, GR!DSM held two camp sessions and served 35 girls and provided over $7000 in scholarships.
-In 2015, the Summer Day Camp program served 43 girls and the organization piloted its first Overnight Songwriting Camp.
 As the organization continues to grow, community partnerships and ongoing support have helped enable GR!DSM Year Round Programming which strives to meet the needs of girls across Des Moines and surrounding communities.